Ficool

 No.

-But the sentence died halfway through.
+The sentence stopped halfway through.

 Because recently…